Skip to main content

 No, it is not mandatory that all dental schools/faculties adopt the new program.
 Following completion of the two years of pilot program delivery, this program will be made available to all dental schools/faculties in Canada through the Association of Canadian Faculties of Dentistry (ACFD) and it will be up to the schools/faculties individually to develop a plan for its deployment.

-When will the application process open for the first cohort?
+When will the application process open for the second cohort?

 Is this program also applicable to dental specialists?